archivesunleashed/auk-notebooks/README.md

 # Archives Unleashed Cloud: Jupyter Notebooks

-A prototype Jupyter notebook to assist in creating additional visualizations from Archives Unleashed Cloud derivatives.
+[Jupyter](https://jupyter.org/) notebooks to assist in creating additional analysis and visualizations of Archives Unleashed Cloud derivatives.

 ![notebook screenshot](https://user-images.githubusercontent.com/3834704/53252943-1a89b880-368e-11e9-9a9a-31c43a045a55.png)